 The euphoria following my maiden five for continued since last Saturday.
 Chris ‘Archie’ Arcella had tagged me on a Facebook post regarding Hobart Hurricane’s search for the final spot in their Big Bash League roster.
-I found it hilarious yet flattering, hence I indicated that I should be playing in 1st grade to being called up for something like this.
-The well wishes for the five-for were coming from the Ginninderra players and one of my ex-coaches Luke Wimbridge were coming in on Facebook.
+I found it hilarious yet flattering; hence I indicated that I should be playing in 1st grade to being called up for something like this.
+The well-wishes for the five-for were coming from the Ginninderra players, and one of my ex-coaches, Luke Wimbridge, was coming in on Facebook.

-To top it all off, nothing beats a praise from a higher grade cricketer being said face to face.
-That’s what happened recently at training when Jak Wilcox, the tall left-arm quick who plays in our 1st grade side, gave me a warm handshake and a few words to congratulate me on receiving a five-for against our cross town rivals.
+To top it all off, nothing beats praise from a higher grade cricketer being said face to face.
+That’s what happened recently at training when Jak Wilcox, the tall left-arm quick who plays in our 1st-grade side, gave me a warm handshake and a few words to congratulate me on receiving a five-for against our cross-town rivals.
 This kind of appreciation is one of the reasons why I joined Ginninderra.
-Everyone’s out there to support each other on and off the field plus people from all grades are being treated equally.
-If someone scores a 50, 100 or takes five wickets or hat-trick, there will be congratulations all round.
+Everyone’s out there to support each other on and off the field, plus people from all grades are being treated equally.
+If someone scores a 50, 100, or takes five wickets or hat-trick, there will be congratulations all round.
 No factions.
 No grudges.
 No junior/senior divide.
 Nothing.

-Before training on Thursday (which was the only training session with the Tuesday session cancelled due to the Australia vs New Zealand game at Manuka Oval), I was going through Youtube videos on reverse-swing and the techniques on how it can be executed.
-I was contemplating of adding a few more skills to my armour especially with a much older ball on certain pitches.
-Furthermore, I was also shadow practising my wrist position for the in-swinger given that I would like to add a variation to my bowling especially with the new ball.
-I managed to try it with some success on Thursday but the training was hampered due to showers pouring down at around 6pm.
+Before training on Thursday (which was the only training session with the Tuesday session canceled due to Australia vs. New Zealand game at Manuka Oval), I was going through Youtube videos on reverse-swing and the techniques on how it can be executed.
+I was contemplating adding a few more skills to my armor, especially with a much older ball on certain pitches.
+Furthermore, I was also shadow practicing my wrist position for the in-swinger, given that I would like to add a variation to my bowling, especially with the new ball.
+I managed to try it with some success on Thursday, but the training was hampered due to showers pouring down at around 6pm.

-As it seemed, that would have been my only cricket activity all week given that I wasn’t going to play over the weekend with Neethu my fiancée coming down from Adelaide and I wasn’t going to initially play on Sunday given that I wasn’t selected in the higher grade semi-finals.
-So I was quite down and had resigned myself for no cricket during the weekend.
+As it seemed, that would have been my only cricket activity all week given that I wasn’t going to play over the weekend with Neethu, my fiancée coming down from Adelaide, and I wasn’t going to initially play on Sunday given that I wasn’t selected in the higher grade semi-finals.
+So I was entirely down and had resigned myself for no cricket during the weekend.

-However, later today after picking Neethu up from the airport, the 4th grade captain (and secretary of Ginninderra) Chakra Ravinuthala asked me if I could play on Sunday when Sidu Macal withdrew.
+However, later today, after picking Neethu up from the airport, the 4th-grade captain (and secretary of Ginninderra) Chakra Ravinuthala asked me if I could play on Sunday when Sidu Macal withdrew.
 I took the opportunity on and told Chakra that I will see him at Kippax 2.
-In a matter of fact, given that I had managed to take wickets as he expected including the five-for last weekend, it was nice of him to consider me for selections in the semi-final.
+As a matter of fact, given that I had managed to take wickets as he expected, including the five-for last weekend, it was kind of him to consider me for selections in the semi-final.
 Actually, he asked me to keep Sunday free which is what I did.
-I am extremely grateful for Chakra for presenting me with the opportunity for the following three reasons:
+I am incredibly grateful for Chakra for presenting me with the opportunity for the following three reasons:

 - We were playing on the club headquarters where we usually train at Kippax Oval no. 2

-I haven’t had an opportunity to bowl with the white ball yet but I knew that it presented an opportunity to use my honed technique to extract movement from my body.
+I haven’t had an opportunity to bowl with the white ball yet, but I knew that it presented a chance to use my honed technique to extract movement from my body.
 I would love to get my hands on the white ball and bowl with it even if it’s a few overs but I will have to wait and see.
-I only bowled a few balls with an old white ball at training during preseason but this is a different experience all together.
+I only bowled a few balls with an old white ball at training during the preseason, but this is a different experience altogether.

 December 11, 2016

-It’s game time and I’m about to check out of the East Hotel to drop Neethu off at the airport and then get ready for the semi-final clash that I’m still extremely grateful for.
-Given there’s no Ben Peel, Sidu Macal or Adam O’Connor, I would hope to take advantage with a newer one-day white ball and seek to swing it immediately by opening the bowling but it will be Chakra’s call later on either when we bowl first or second.
+It’s game time, and I’m about to check out of the East Hotel to drop Neethu off at the airport and then get ready for the semi-final clash that I’m still incredibly grateful for.
+Given there’s no Ben Peel, Sidu Macal, or Adam O’Connor, I would hope to take advantage of a newer one-day white ball and seek to swing it immediately by opening the bowling.
+Still, it will be Chakra’s call later on either when we bowl first or second.

-We eventually lost the toss and we were to bowl first on a wicket that Vishnu Chari described it as slow, low and flat.
+We eventually lost the toss, and we were to bowl first on a wicket that Vishnu Chari described it as slow, low, and flat.
 We managed to break through early when Natarajan held out to Prasad Karlapur at Mid-off in the second over of the innings off Jess Howard’s bowling.
-But Allan Xu and Damien Whitelum were hard to dislodge despite the tidy efforts of Jess, Prasad, Cody Linsday and Tom Parr.
-Quite the contrary from Vishnu’s assessment, the wicket started to behave badly from both ends when balls started rearing up from a length during the Wests’ innings.
+But Allan Xu and Damien Whitelum were hard to dislodge despite the tidy efforts of Jess, Prasad, Cody Linsday, and Tom Parr.
+Quite the contrary from Vishnu’s assessment, the wicket started to misbehave from both ends when balls started rearing up from a length during the Wests’ innings.

-I later managed to get a go bowling in the 30th over given the tidy start with the ball we had.
-I would have like to take advantage with a newer ball earlier on, but I had the white ball that was heavily scuffed up on one end and shiny on the other.
+I later managed to get a go bowling in the 30th over, given the tidy start with the ball we had.
+I would have like to take advantage of a newer ball earlier on, but I had the white ball that was heavily scuffed up on one end and shiny on the other.
 I finally got a chance with the white ball ever (apart from a few balls at preseason training) to bowl with.
-I was trying to bowl out-swing but in my first over, it swung in instead.
-It was probably how I was able to clean bowl Whitelum after he made 55 when the ball hit top of middle.
-I broke through in my third delivery with the white ball and I felt I was away.
+I was trying to bowl out-swing, but in my first over, it swung in instead.
+It was probably how I was able to clean bowl Whitelum after he made 55 when the ball hit the top of the middle stump.
+I broke through in my third delivery with the white ball, and I felt I was away.

 Soon after, Chakra had Yorke brilliantly caught by Joe and then trapped Ewart lbw in the following over.
-It was interesting that the umpire gave it out not only after a prolonged appeal but he appeared to shake his head before that.
-That’s how everyone saw it but it’s best I won’t discuss further as umpiring decisions for discussion is taboo especially on Social Media.
+It was interesting that the umpire gave it out not only after a prolonged appeal, but he appeared to shake his head before that.
+That’s how everyone saw it, but I shouldn’t discuss further as umpiring decisions for discussion is taboo, especially on Social Media.
 So we were in the game.

-I should have at least had Xu caught behind when the ball swung out instead of swinging in given that the rough side was on the right side except the chance was missed.
+I should have at least had Xu caught behind when the ball swung out instead of swinging in, given that the rough side was on the right side except the chance was missed.
 Regardless, I was able to reverse the white ball.
 All the talk about the white ball being like a dog’s breakfast after the first 10 overs or so yet I was able to extract bounce and swing with the white ball.
-Once again, all the work I did with Southern Cricket came into the fore although I developed experience with reverse swing in my short four over spell that went for 21.
-Basically 1/21 off my 4 overs which gave me my 13th wicket for the season with one more weekend before Christmas/New Year break.
-I would have liked to bowl more but thankfully Chakra pulled me out at the right time otherwise my confidence would have been completely shot.
+Once again, all the work I did with Southern Cricket came into the fore, although I developed experience with reverse swing in my short four-over spell that went for 21.
+Basically, 1/21 off my 4 overs, which gave me my 13th wicket for the season with one more weekend before Christmas/New Year break.
+I would have liked to bowl more, but thankfully, Chakra pulled me out at the right time; otherwise, my confidence would have been entirely shot.

-Anyways, Amit took over from me and effected a middle order wobble.
-He bowled Xu through the gate to end his innings on 36 which lasted for about 40 overs.
+Anyways, Amit took over from me and effected a middle-order wobble.
+He bowled Xu through the gate to end his innings on 36, which lasted for about 40 overs.
 He soon trapped Josh Rowland lbw to a ball that kept low when he went back.
 He made 47.
-Then he stumped Singh first ball which left Singh in disbelief and took 2-3 minutes to get off the pitch.
-Amit soon took his 4th when bowled Wilson who kept out Amit’s hat-trick ball.
+Then he had Singh stumped on his first ball, which left Singh in disbelief and took 2-3 minutes to get off the pitch.
+Amit soon took his 4th when bowled Wilson, who kept out Amit’s hat-trick ball.

-I nearly perished on my first ball when I got a ball from Yorke that spun and bounced which created a leading edge.
-I realised I was playing with hard hands, so I loosened my bottom hand and the next ball, I got off the mark with a couple.
-I was looking good batting with Joe and I was determined to keep batting till the end and hopefully we could keep the chase in tact.
+I nearly perished on my first ball when I got a ball from Yorke that spun and bounced, which created a leading edge.
+I realized I was playing with hard hands, so I loosened my bottom hand and the next ball, I got off the mark with a couple.
+I was looking good batting with Joe, and I was determined to keep batting till the end, and hopefully, we could keep the chase intact.
 But I got out for 6 caught behind as discussed and Joe finished with 14 not out.
 He was stranded and batted quite well.
-Although he’s a back foot player, he showed an ability to adapt and get forward.
+Although he’s a back-foot player, he showed an ability to adapt and get forward.
 That’s why he was not out in the end.

-I later learnt in the loss against Tuggerangong that we were about 7/40 before being dismissed for 121 courtesy of Archie and Joe making 29 each and then Jess made her personal best of 15 not out.
+I later learned in the loss against Tuggeranong that we were about 7/40 before being dismissed for 121 courtesy of Archie and Joe making 29 each, and then Jess made her personal best of 15 not out.
 Then Adam and Joe were amongst the wickets but not enough to dislodge me from being the team’s leading wicket-taker in 5th grade for now.
 Apparently, I was complementing Archie’s batting through Facebook Messenger when he said that the team missed me.
-I assured him that I will be back for the next game against Archie’s former club, Norths on his former turf in Harrison.
-I suppose we may have a strong team to choose from and I hope I will be amongst the playing 12 for next weekend.
-I think Joe was telling me that I may need to open the bowling again although I’ve taken wickets with the older ball in the past two weeks.
+I assured him that I will be back for the next game against Archie’s former club, Norths, on his old turf in Harrison.
+I suppose we may have a strong team to choose from, and I hope I will be amongst the playing 12 for next weekend.
+I think Joe was telling me that I may need to open the bowling again, although I’ve taken wickets with the older ball in the past two weeks.

-It does have an effect mentally when you hurt yourself like this and it will certainly come back to haunt you when we attempt half chances at training in the future.
-I want to improve my fielding for sure but I need to do it in a way so these things don’t happen much.
+It does have an effect mentally when you hurt yourself like this, and it will undoubtedly come back to haunt you when we attempt half-chances at training in the future.
+I want to improve my fielding for sure, but I need to do it in a way, so these things don’t happen much.